Singularities of normalized R-matrices and E-invariants for Dynkin quivers: Introduction

 Now, we are ready to state our main result.
 It describes the pole orders of the normalized $R$-matrices in $\Cc_1$ in terms of the $E$-invariants for the Dynkin quiver $Q$. \begin{Thm} For any simple objects $L$ and $L'$ of $\Cc_1$, we have

 where $\cM$ and $\cM'$ are rigid decorated representations of $Q$ satisfying $\tchi_q(L) = CC(\cM)$ and $\tchi_q(L') = CC(\cM')$ up to frozen factors. \end{Thm}

 To obtain the main result, we apply Nakajima's geometric construction of representations of $U_q(L\fg)$ \cite{Nak, NakT} and verify a slightly different but equivalent assertion (= Theorem~\ref{Thm:main}), where decorated representations are replaced with injective copresentations, following Derksen--Fei~\cite{DF}.
 Our proof is based on the key observation by Kimura--Qin \cite{KQ}, generalizing the one by Nakajima~\cite{NakCA}, that the graded quiver variety relevant to the category $\Cc_1$ is simply a vector space and its dual is identified with the space $X$ of injective copresentations of the Dynkin quiver $Q$.
 In the previous work \cite{KQ}, this fact was crucially used to relate the equivariant perverse sheaves on $X$ to the Grothendieck ring $K(\Cc_1)$ or rather its quantum deformation.
 In this paper, we go one more step further to relate the geometry of $X$ directly to representations in $\Cc_1$.
 Namely, we interpret the deformed tensor products of simple objects of $\Cc_1$ and the $R$-matrices between them (under a certain condition, see \S\ref{Ssec:proof}) in terms of canonical operations for the equivariant perverse sheaves on $X$.
-The $E$-invariant in question appears as a transversal slice in $X$.
+T{hen, we find t}he $E$-invariant in question as a transversal slice in $X$. {We remark that a similar geometric interpretation of $R$-matrices has been studied in the author's previous works \cite{Frmat, FH} for tensor products of fundamental modules.
+In this paper, we study tensor products of arbitrary simple modules in the category $\Cc_1$.}

 Let $x, x' \in A$ be two non-frozen cluster variables, $L, L'$ prime simple objects of $\Cc_1$, and $\cM, \cM'$ rigid indecomposable decorated representations of $Q$ satisfying $x = \tchi_q(L) = CC(\cM)$ and $x' = \tchi_q(L') = CC(\cM')$.
 The theory of additive/monoidal categorifications tells us that the following three conditions are mutually equivalent: \begin{enumerate} \item $x$ and $x'$ belong to a common cluster (i.e., $xx'$ is a cluster monomial); \item $\dd(L,L') \seq \oo(L,L') + \oo(L',L) = 0$; \item $\ee(\cM, \cM') \seq \dim E(\cM, \cM') + \dim E(\cM', \cM) = 0$. \end{enumerate} The invariant $\dd(L,L')$ was originally introduced by Kashiwara--Kim--Oh--Park \cite{KKOP}.
 On the other hand, the invariant $\ee(\cM, \cM')$ was considered by Marsh--Reineke--Zelevinsky \cite{MRZ}, which is identical to Fomin--Zelevinsky's compatible degree in \cite{FZy}.
 Theorem~\ref{Thm:main1} above implies the correspondence of these two numerical characteristics: